 Despite the initially unnerving absence of any obvious human control over the trains, I have always found the DLR a pleasant way to travel, and a trip out to Docklands to ride it and see the striking modern architecture is a great way to while away a few hours.
 If you have an Oyster card (see my tip on the London Underground), you can use it on the DLR too.
 The DLR network covers zones 1, 2, 3 and 4, and fares are the same as elsewhere in London (currently, in February 2011, that?s £1.90 for a single zone if you have an Oyster (a whopping £4.00 without!) and £3.10 for a four zone journey ? all adult prices).

 More Reviews (224)

 - See All Cabmen?s shelters

-- See All Music and drinking
+- See All Somerset House

 toonsarah's Related Pages